AnkitDagar1213/Student_info/README.md

 CourseRepository: Contains methods for CRUD operations on Course model.

 BookRepository: Contains methods for CRUD operations on Book model.

-AddressRepository: Contains methods for CRUD operations on Book model.

 ## Database Design: